DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/tutorial-1.md

 ![Unity UI](assets/004-annotated.png)

-1. **Hierarchy** - the Hierarchy pane displays a list of all of the game objects in your project.
+1. **[Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html)** - the Hierarchy pane displays a list of all of the game objects in your project.
 You can see the "family" (parent-child, sibling) relationships of game objects in the Hierarchy pane.
 When you add a game object by dragging it to the Hierarchy view, its transform is set to the origin.
-1. **Scene** - the Scene pane provides a graphical display of the game objects in your project.
+1. **[Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html)** - the Scene view pane provides a graphical display of the game objects in your project.
 When you add a game object by dragging it to the Scene view, its transform is set to the location where you dropped it.
-1. **Inspector** - the Inspector pane displays the *components* and *properties* of the selected game object.
+1. **[Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html)** - the Inspector pane displays the *components* and *properties* of the selected game object.
 You select a game object by clicking on it in the Hierarchy or Scene views.
-1. **Project** & **[Console](https://docs.unity3d.com/Manual/Console.html)** - the Project pane is a view of files that make up your project.
+1. **[Project](https://docs.unity3d.com/Manual/ProjectView.html)** & **[Console](https://docs.unity3d.com/Manual/Console.html)** - the Project pane is a view of files that make up your project.
 You can manage them directly in the Project pane.
 The Console pane shows messages from Unity: compiler errors, run-time messages from calls to **[Debug.Log()](https://docs.unity3d.com/ScriptReference/Debug.Log.html)**.
-1. Game
+1. **[Game](https://docs.unity3d.com/Manual/GameView.html)** - the Game view pane is where you test your game.

 ### Controls